Philadelphia Health Commissioner Dr. Thomas Farley Resigns Over Mishandling Of Remains Belonging To Victims Of 1985 MOVE Bombing

 City Councilmember Helen Gym called Farley’s actions “shameful and unacceptable.”

 “The sins of our racist history continue to be perpetuated on grieving and traumatized communities, and apologies alone are not enough.
-On the 36th anniversary of the MOVE Bombing, we must commit to a process of reparations for the family and the community of West Philadelphia, who continue to grieve and continue to be traumatized by the actions of our city,” Gym said in a statement.MORE NEWS: On 36th Anniversary Of MOVE Bombing, Farley Revelations Feel ‘Like We Have To Live 1985 All Over Again,’ Africa Family Says
+On the 36th anniversary of the MOVE Bombing, we must commit to a process of reparations for the family and the community of West Philadelphia, who continue to grieve and continue to be traumatized by the actions of our city,” Gym said in a statement.MORE NEWS: Teenager Critically Injured After Double Shooting In North Philadelphia

 CBS3’s Alexandria Hoff contributed to this report.